rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

 required.
 The single-quotes ( ' ' ) are not part of the password but must enclose it.

-Validate that you created the role successful by using the following command:
+Validate that you created the role successfully by using the following command:

     postgres=# \du
                                    List of roles